agentero/producerflowapi/README.md

 To get started with the Producerflow API, you'll need to generate an API token:

-1. Log into your Producerflow dashboard
+1. Log into your Producerflow account.
-2. Navigate to API Settings in your account preferences
+2. Navigate to API Keys in your account settings.
-3. Generate a new API token with appropriate permissions
+3. Generate a new API key with appropriate expiration date.
-4. Securely store your token for use in API requests
+4. Securely store your API key for use in API requests.

 For detailed API documentation and examples, visit our [comprehensive API documentation](docs/).